 A game of Command Board starts with you selecting your board, which will also determine your opponents.
 On most boards, there are two opponents, but some only have one.
-As a feature/remnant of the game’s multiplayer system, if you’re in the Mirage Arena you can reduce the number of opponents from two to one (supposing there was more than one in the first place).
-In the Land of Departure, for example, your opponents are two of either Terra, Ven or Aqua – whichever two aren’t under your control at the moment.
+As a feature/remnant of the game’s multiplayer system, if you’re in the Mirage Arena you can choose to reduce the number of opponents from two to one (supposing there was more than one in the first place), which isn’t possible from the main menu.
+In the Land of Departure, just to give an example, your opponents are two of either Terra, Ven or Aqua – whichever two aren’t under your control at the moment.

 Each checkpoint you cross rewards you you with “gold points,” and completing the circuit and returning to the golden starting square will win you even more GP, plus bonuses for various other factors.
 The first person to reach a target “total wealth” GP score (which varies by board and is, again, set by the player at the start of the match) and then cross the golden starting square wins the game.
 Also, if you cross the gold square and only then earn the GP you need to win as your reward for completing a circuit, you will have to cross the gold square again, so don’t get any funny ideas!